gearpump/gearpump-java-example/README.md

 (Tested with zookeeper 3.4.6 and Kafka 2.11-0.8.2.1. with default settings.)

-The app will read messages from `inputTopic` and write to `outputTopic`, so you need to create them beforehand:
+The app will read messages from `inputTopic` and write to `outputTopic`, so you may need to create them beforehand:

 ```bash
 kafka/bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic inputTopic